Revised November, 2013Jim Capaldi drums, percussion, vocals

 By November 1967, a third Traffic single entitled Here We Go Round The Mulberry Bush had been released and was used as the title track of a film which also included songs by Steve Winwood's previous band The Spencer Davis Group.
 Traffic's live shows at this time included a lot of on-stage jamming and improvisation as well as extended solos by the individual members - something quite unusual in Britain for a pop group in those days and an indication of things to come.

 Possibly spurred by the success of Hole In My Shoe, Dave Mason left the group in December, supposedly to begin a solo career, only to rejoin the band in May of 1968.
-Traffic then recorded another successful self-titled album, to which Mason contributed the classic song Feelin' Alright, a composition that became much covered by other artists but Mason left again in October of 1968 and a few months later, the group activities ceased.
+Traffic then recorded another successful self-titled album, to which Mason contributed the classic song Feelin' Alright, a composition that became much covered by other artists.
+Despite this, Dave Mason left again in October of 1968 and a few months later, further group activities had ceased.

-Fearing the worst, Island Records released a "new" Traffic album called Last Exit made up of leftover recordings, single B-sides, and some assorted live material.
+Fearing the worst, Island Records issued a 'new' Traffic album called Last Exit made up of leftover recordings, single B-sides, and some assorted live material.
 A compilation entitled The Best Of Traffic was also released.
 Meanwhile Steve Winwood teamed up with legendary guitarist Eric Clapton and drummer Ginger Baker and along with bass player Rick Grech, formed the much publicized and short lived "supergroup" Blind Faith.
-When that group split, Winwood joined Ginger Baker's new group "Airforce" which at one time had also included Birmingham musicians Trevor Burton (see The Move) and Denny Laine (see The Moody Blues).
+When that group split, Winwood joined Ginger Baker's new group 'Air Force' which had also included Birmingham musicians Trevor Burton (see The Move) and Denny Laine (see The Moody Blues).
 Mason, Capaldi and Wood tried forming another band called Wooden Frog but it was short-lived and had split up by March 1969.

-Further Traffic albums were released in the early 1970s and were big sellers, particularly in America where the group had a large following, but by 1974, Steve Winwood and Jim Capaldi were concentrating their efforts on solo careers.
-Sadly, Chris Wood despite starting work on a solo album, succumbed to the influence of drugs and alcohol.
+Further Traffic albums were recorded in the early 1970s and were big sellers, particularly in America where the group had a large following, but by 1974, Steve Winwood and Jim Capaldi were concentrating their efforts on solo careers.
+Sadly, although starting work on a solo album, Chris Wood succumbed to the influence of drugs and alcohol.
 He died from liver disease in July of 1983 at only 39 years of age.